sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

   <img src="images/expanse_cloud_burst_aws.png" alt="Expanse Cloud Bursting to AWS" width="400px" />

 * Supports projects that share data, need access to novel technologies, and integrate cloud resources into workflows
-* Slurm + in-house developed software + Terraform (Hashicorp)
+* SLURM + in-house developed software + Terraform (Hashicorp)
 * Early work funded internally and via NSF E-CAS/Internet2 project for CIPRES (Exploring Cloud for the Acceleration of Science, Award #1904444).
 * Approach is cloud-agnostic and will support the major cloud providers.
-* Users submit directly via Slurm, or as part of a composed system.
+* Users submit directly via SLURM, or as part of a composed system.
 * Options for data movement: data in the cloud; remote mounting of file systems; cached filesystems (e.g., StashCache), and data transfer during the job.
 * Funding for users cloud resources is not part of an Expanse award: the researcher must have access to cloud computing credits via other NSF awards and funding.